The number of solutions for random regular NAE-SAT: Introduction

-The condensation transition has been actively studied in recent work.
-The existence of a condensation phenomenon was first established for random \textsc{nae-sat} \cite{MR2961553}, and has since been found in random regular \textsc{nae-sat} and independent set \cite{dss-naesat-stoc,ding2013maximum}.
-It has been demonstrated to occur even at positive temperature in the problem of hypergraph bicoloring (which is very similar to \textsc{nae-sat}) \cite{bapst2014positive}.
-However, determining the precise location of $\alpha_\textup{cond}$ is challenging, and was first achieved for the random graph coloring model \cite{MR3440196} by an impressive and technically challenging analysis.
-Subsequent work pinpoints $\alpha_\textup{cond}$ for random regular $k$-\textsc{sat} (which again is very similar to \textsc{nae-sat}) \cite{bapst2015condensation}.
-The main contribution of this paper is to determine for the first time the free energy throughout the condensation regime $(\alpha_\textup{cond},\alpha_\textup{sat})$.
+The \textsc{1rsb} heuristic, along with its implications for the condensation and satisfiability thresholds, has been studied in numerous recent works, which we briefly survey here.
+The existence of a condensation transition was first shown in random hypergraph bicoloring \cite{MR3205212}, which as we mentioned above is a model very similar to random \textsc{nae-sat}.
+We also point out \cite{MR2961553} which is the first work to successfully analyze solution clusters within the condensation regime, leading to a very good lower bound on satisfiability threshold.
+This was an important precursor to subsequent works \cite{MR3440193,MR3388183,MR3689942} on exact satisfiability thresholds in random regular \textsc{nae-sat}, random \textsc{sat}, and independent sets.
+Condensation has been demonstrated to occur even at positive temperature in hypergraph bicoloring (which is very similar to \textsc{nae-sat}) \cite{MR3513593}.
+However, determining the precise location of $\acond$ is challenging, and was first achieved for the random graph coloring model \cite{MR3440196} by an impressive and technically challenging analysis.
+A related paper pinpoints $\acond$ for random regular $k$-\textsc{sat} (which again is very similar to \textsc{nae-sat}) \cite{MR3566764}.
+Subsequent work \cite{MR3818090} characterizes the condensation threshold in a more general family of models, and shows a correspondence with information-theoretic thresholds in statistical inference problems.
+The main contribution of this paper is to determine for the first time the free energy throughout the condensation regime $(\acond,\asat)$.